Protecting Local Heritage

 One of the attendees has learning difficulties, she has grown in confidence since attending these classes with her mother, she explained, "This is so good for me, I feel more confident, I have managed to make a chair on my own, I know I can try anything now"!

-These baskets are made with a reed found in marshy areas such as Güzelyurt and Girne and are used when making traditional hellim cheese.
-The cheese is pressed in the basket enabling the curds to solidify.
+Cheese Baskets - These baskets are made with a reed found in marshy areas such as Güzelyurt (Morphou) and Girne (Kyrenia) and are used when making traditional hellim cheese.
+The cheese is pressed in the basket enabling the curds to solidify and the cheese to be moulded.
 A single reed can also be used to make the hole in homemade macaroni.
 The reeds with flowers on are used to make small brooms which women use to sweep their homes with.
 Students are first given information on where to find the material and how it needs to be prepared before it can be used.
 Then they were shown the technique for completing the base of the basket.
 Next they learned how to weave around a bottle to help mould and maintain the shape of the basket.
-Even one of the local men came to learn and join in!
+Even one of the local men came along to learn and join in!

-In Büyükkonuk Fatman Er Yıldız started by first teaching the ladies how to create the weft by winding string up and down the nails on the frame.
+In Büyükkonuk (Komi Kebir) Fatma Er Yıldız started by first teaching the ladies how to create the weft by winding string up and down the nails on the frame.
 The ladies often want to 'run before they can walk', they get so excited and want to learn intricate patterns before learning the basic stitches.
-This class really encourages the social aspect of learning together, they began envisualising how they could put these new found skills into a way to make themselves money.
+This class really encouraged the social aspect of learning together, they began envisualising how they could put these new found skills into a way to make themselves money.

 The outputs from their first attempts were so amazing that many people at the Büyükkonuk Eco-Day festival wanted to purchase them.
 The ladies have expressed interest in continuing this skill and making more pieces that they can sell.